-We depend on television advertising to market certain products sold directly to consumers.
-Consequently, a marked increase in the price we must pay for our preferred media time and/or a reduction in its availability may adversely impact our financial performance.
+We depend on television and other media advertising to market certain products sold directly to consumers.
+Consequently, a marked increase in the price we must pay for our preferred media time, or a reduction in its availability, may adversely impact our financial performance.